sverrirs/jekyll-paginate-v2/README-GENERATOR.md

  # Optional,omit or set both before and after to zero to disable.
  # Controls how the pagination trail for the paginated pages look like.
- # this feature enables the user to display a <prev, 1, 2, 3, 4, 5, next> pagination trail on their page
- # By default this feature produces two pages before and two pages after the current page (total of 5 pages)
   trail:
     before: 2
     after: 2